woejefe/PiP_Video_Window/README.md

 python PiPViewer.py
 ```

-After launching, use the buttons to change sources.
+After launching, use the buttons to change sources in the main window. if you need to re-select a source use **F1** to pull up source menu
 The window always stays on top of other applications.
+Use refresh key in Source menu to update sources
+Use RTSP key to add a network stream

 ## Dependencies